d3rb1n/d3rb1n.github.io/_writeups/thm/dogcat/index.md

 #### Local File Inclusion (LFI)

-Right off the bat, that "view" of "dog", could mean that "dog" is a folder name.
-If that's the case, then I wonder if we could point to different directories.
-If we can "inject" PHP code, we can try to see if we can view the contents of the files used for this site.
+Right off the bat, that "view" of "dog", could mean that "dog" is a folder or file name.
+If that's the case, then I wonder if we could point to different directories or files?
+If we can "inject" PHP code, we can try to see if we can view the contents of the files used for this site using the PHP "read" filter.
 Example:

 > `/?view=php://filter/read=convert.base64-encode/resource=./dog/../index`

 We include `dog` because there seems to be a check for the word "dog" or "cat", and then we can guess that there is an "default document" of index.php, index.html, etc. Doing this, outputs the contents of the index file, base64-encoded.
-So, you can quickly base64-decode it:
+So, you can quickly base64-decode it using any one of:

 1. Base64decode.org - [https://www.base64decode.org/](https://www.base64decode.org/)
 2. CyberChef - [https://gchq.github.io/CyberChef/](https://gchq.github.io/CyberChef/)